Friends, School and Demons* The three key points of the Persona games, according to Word of God

 The optional battle with Elizabeth/Theodore is impossible to win without exactly the right set-up of Personas and equipment, with absolutely nothing to indicate the restrictions on Personas.
 If you break one of the unsaid rules, you will immediately be hit with a Megidolan that does 9999 damage — and the player character's health caps at 999.
 There is a pattern to the attacks, if you even make it far enough to pick it out, but that doesn't make things much easier.

 The attribute doors (Power, Magic, Endurance, Speed, and Luck) in Vision Quest are varying degrees of frustrating, with Endurance and Speed as the worst offenders.

 Completing the Compendium.
 That requires maxing out every Social Link in one go for Orpheus Telos and figuring out the combinations for certain Personas so you can fuse MORE Personas.
 Then there are the key items you need from Elizabeth's quests, which can be Guide Dang It in itself.

 Social Links are largely this, as it fits standard Dating Sim mechanics, including choosing the best response to advance the link and avoid hurting feelings, as well as choosing whom to spend time with wisely to avoid jealousy and other unfortunate episodes.

-Harder Than Hard: Maniac in Portable.
-Enemies do double damage, enemy advantage rates are boosted even further compared to Hard and any benefits from New Game+ are lost as you start from scratch.
+Harder Than Hard: Portable added "Maniac" mode, in which enemies do double damage, enemy advantage rates are boosted even further compared to Hard and any benefits from New Game+ are lost as you start from scratch.